manic-3dprint/Vorpal_Gamepad/README.md

  You should now be able to control the Robot using ScratchX.
 This will work like using ScratchX with the real Gamepad.

 ## Troubleshooting
-- use connect bluetooth automatically
+- use "Connect Automatically" in preferences
-- start the app before starting the robot
+- start the app and turn it on before starting the robot
 - make sure the robot dial is set to RC
+- make sure the app is connected to the correct Bluetooth Device
 - if it cannot connect, make sure the speed of the HC-05 in the robot is set to 38400

 ## Building